kcp-dev/kcp/docs/content/concepts/apis/exporting-apis.md

 An `APIResourceSchema`'s `spec` is immutable; if you need to make changes to your API schema, you create a new instance.

+### Multi-version schemas and conversion

+An `APIResourceSchema` can declare multiple versions (one storage version, additional served versions), similar to a CRD.
+To convert between those versions, create an [`APIConversion`](./api-conversion.md) object with the **same name** as the schema and define field mappings (with optional CEL transformations).
+You need to enable the `APIConversion` feature gate to use it.

 Once you've created at least one `APIResourceSchema`, you can proceed with creating your `APIExport`.

 ## Define Your APIExport